Red River (1948 film): Plot

-In 1851, Thomas Dunson and his companion, Nadine Groot, leave St. Louis as part of a wagon train bound for the California Trail.
-Just north of Texas's northern border, Dunson announces that he will leave the wagon train and venture south to establish his own ranch.
-The trail boss says it is unsafe as there are Indians around and he needs a good gunman like Dunson with the train.
-Dunson tells his love interest, Fen, to stay with the wagons until he sends for her.
-He gives her his late mother's bracelet.
+In 1851, Thomas Dunson and long-time friend Nadine Groot leave St. Louis as part of a wagon train bound for the California Trail led by a pre-Civil War Colonel, their wagon master.
+After South Fork, north of Texas, Dunson departs south to establish his own cattle ranch.
+The Colonel warns he needs a good gunman like Dunson in Comanche Indian country.
+But Dunson is determined.
+Gifting his mother's bracelet, he tells his gal Fen to stay until he sends for her.